miligon/BusinessCaptain/README.md

 In this section you can capture sales and reprint tickets

-### To use
+### To run

-In order to run this project on your computer you can clone this repository, you will need to have installed Python 3.12.0 and node 20.11.1.
+#### Development

-You can follow the instructions on the subdirectories for frontend and backend.
+In order to run this project on your computer you can clone this repository and follow the instructions on the subdirectories for frontend and backend.
+Previously you will need to have installed Python 3.12.0 and node 20.11.1, it is recommended to use virtualenv or conda for managing Python environment.

 #### Docker